cleverua/tuna-timer-api/README.md

 # Slack Time

-"Slack Time" a simple time tracker for [Slack](https:www.slack.com) .
+"Slack Time" a simple time tracker for teams that use [Slack](https:www.slack.com) as their office.
 Using the tool you and your team members can track time spent on tasks as well as get exhaustive reports.

 It leverages a custom [slash command](https://api.slack.com/slash-commands) for Slack.
 It helps team members to track times they spend on tasks.